hadfieldnz/roms-scripts-mgh/README.md

 This is a Git repository containing scripts for

-* Building the model executable.
+* Building a ROMS executable.
 * Creating a series of model input files for a multi-segment run.
 * Post-processing model output files.